Next major phase of work starts at Hatchet Pond

 Hatchet Pond is the New Forest’s largest body of fresh water and home to some of the rarest wetland plants and freshwater animals long since lost from many other parts of the UK.
-As the most wildlife rich pond remaining in lowland England, it has the highest possible conservation status as both a Site of Special Scientific Interest and a Special Area for Conservation and maintaining the health of the pond is a legal requirement.
+As the most wildlife-rich pond remaining in lowland England, it has the highest possible conservation status as both a Site of Special Scientific Interest and a Special Area for Conservation and maintaining the health of the pond is a legal requirement.

 Dr Naomi Ewald from Freshwater Habitats Trust said:

-Jenny Thomas, New Forest Specialist, Natural England said:
+Jenny Thomas, New Forest Nature Recovery Senior Advisor, Natural England said:

-“Hatchet pond is of exceptional ecological value, supporting a staggering 133 wetland plant species, more than one third of all the wetland species in the UK, along with numerous invertebrates.
+“Hatchet Pond is of exceptional ecological value, supporting a staggering 133 wetland plant species, more than one third of all the wetland species in the UK, along with numerous invertebrates.
 Natural England are delighted that this programme of restoration works is underway, which will help to protect and restore Hatchet Pond for the benefit of all the plants and animals which depend on it, as well as safeguarding it for the enjoyment and wellbeing of New Forest residents and visitors.”